 Now, the 21-year-old has turned to athletics and has become a sprinter at Loughborough with his sights firmly set on the 2024 Paralympic Games in Paris.

 “I’ve fallen in love with athletics, and it’s been a whole new journey which has really helped me.
-Having that sport, it’s given me a new direction in life.”
+By having that sport it’s given me a new direction in life.”

 Organisers believe that the sculpture is the only public piece of art featuring disability currently on display in the UK.